BryceVandegrift/website/content/software-projects.md

 ## SourceHut

-I have a sourcehut account that I use to upload all of the projects and repositories to due to GitHub being owned and operated by Microsoft.
+I have a sourcehut account that I use to upload all of my projects and repositories due to GitHub being owned and operated by Microsoft.
 You can find my sourcehut here:

 [My sourcehut page](https://sr.ht/~bpv/)